 Jennifer Nichols was appointed by Governor Bill Lee to be the Commissioner of the Department of Children’s Services in January 2019.

-In addition to her work at the District Attorney General’s Office, Governor Haslam appointed Ms. Nichols to the bench as a Criminal Court Judge in Shelby County in January 2018 where she presided until September 2018.
+In addition to her work at the District Attorney General’s Office, Governor Bill Haslam appointed Ms. Nichols to the bench as a Criminal Court Judge in Shelby County in January 2018 where she presided until September 2018.

 Ms. Nichols is a graduate of the University of Alabama and the Cumberland School of Law at Samford University.
 She passed the Florida Bar in 1988 and practiced law in Orlando before joining the DA’s office in Memphis in 1991.
-Ms. Nichols also was an Adjunct Professor at the University of Memphis law school from 2012 through 2018, where she taught mostly third year law students in the skills class, Trial Advocacy.
+Ms. Nichols was also an Adjunct Professor at the University of Memphis law school from 2012 through 2018, where she taught mostly third-year law students in the skills class, Trial Advocacy.